eth-protocol-fellows/protocol-studies/docs/contributing.md

 The wiki uses American English over British spelling.
 Terminology, capitalization and nomenclature should match across all pages.
 Use [Ethereum.org guide](https://ethereum.org/contributing/style-guide/content-standardization) for the reference.

 Usage of images and visualizations is encouraged.
-If you are using an image created by a third party, make sure its licence allows it and provide link to the original.
+If you are using an image created by a third party, make sure its license allows it and provide link to the original.
 For creating your own visualizations, we suggest [excalidraw.com](https://github.com/excalidraw/excalidraw).

 Feel free to use [emojis](https://docsify.js.org/#/emoji?id=emoji) or [icons](https://icongr.am/fontawesome) where it fits, for example in blockquotes.